 This little carburetor does just fine by the way.
 It has a nice acceleration band and highway speeds are easily reached and maintained.
-Because this motor in is a show quality, mostly original 1964 convertible bug I don't need dual carbs.
+Because this motor in is a show quality car, I don't need dual carbs.
 It ain't a race car.
-But, having said that, I bet some volks out there would be surprised by the pull from this little carb.
 If you haven't read The Engine page yet, this is a 1776cc with some nice innards.
 It just runs well with this carb - almost like it was meant to be set up like this. *That's a joke.
 Get it?

 In addition, the Vintage Speed exhaust system sounds awesome.
 It's throaty but not loud and flabby - just pleasant to the ears.
 It's not as quiet as the original VW pea-shooters but noticeably quieter than a merged header system.
 It's made in Taiwan I think but it's all stainless steel w/ good welds.
 Good quality.
 It's so nice to have a modern-flow exhaust system that FITS like a stocker!

 *Note, whomever owns this car next ...
 PLEASE don't put dual carbs back on it.
 I've gone to a lot of trouble to make everything run right with this single carb setup.